-I then inserted the nose pantyhose “tail” in a small hole in the fur.
+I inserted the nose pantyhose “tail” in a small opening I made in the fur.
 That way, the nose was not just glued on top of the fur making a mess.
 It holds in place on its own.

-While cutting the fur, make sure to only cut the backing and not the fur.
-Don’t use scissors, this step is best done with an Xacto knife.
+While cutting the faux fur, make sure to only cut the backing and not the fur.
+Don’t use scissors, this step is best done with an Xacto knife or razor blade.

 BONUS: Easter Bunny Gnome